 While GPS and other technologies reduce labour costs, there are times when those technologies simply don’t work.
 For example, if animals do not get clear views of the sky then GPS locations may be infrequent or even unobtainable, or the data may not be transmitted far enough.
-Moreover, most of our Pip and PicoPip tags are lighter than any GPS tag, allowing smaller species to be studied.
+Moreover, most of our PicoPip tags are lighter than any GPS tag, allowing smaller species to be studied.

 VHF tags allow you to find the your tagged individual in the field which can be important, for example

 - to be more exact about the habitat they are using, or find out exactly what they are doing there

 - if trying to find a nesting bird,

 - to find a freshly dead animal to establish cause of death

 - or simply to find animals under cover.